Taryck/idrive/readme.txt

 		2. Fixed the scheduled backup/restore operation summary issue when it terminated by cut-off.
 		3. Fixed the progress bar issue in status retrieval script when scheduled job terminated by cut-off.
                 4. Fixed the email notification issue when multiple email ids added.

+	Build 2.14
+		1. Increased the retry attempt count from 5 to 1000 for Backup/Restore operations.
+		2. Fixed the issue for backup/restore retry in few scenarios.

+	Build 2.15
+		1. Fixed the wrong UID fetching issue for few machines.
+		2. Fixed the logout script issue when backup/restore operation is in progress.
+		3. Fixed the restore from location update issue while editing backup location.
+		4. Fixed the cut-off issue when user logged out.

+	Build 2.16
+		1. A new script "archive_cleanup.pl" has been introduced to delete data from your account if not available locally for your schedule backup set.
+		2. A new script "send_error_report.pl" has been introduced to send the error report to IDrive support.
+		3. Redesigned the "Account_Setting.pl" and renamed it to "account_setting.pl".
+		4. Redesigned the "Login.pl" and renamed it to "login.pl".
+		5. Redesigned the "Restore_Version.pl" and renamed it to "restore_version.pl".
+		6. Redesigned the "View_Log.pl" and renamed it to "view_log.pl".
+		7. Redesigned the "Edit_Supported_Files.pl" and renamed it to "edit_supported_files.pl".
+		8. Redesigned the "Check_For_Update.pl" and renamed it to "check_for_update.pl".
+		9. Fixed the backup/restore progress bar display issue w.r.t FreeBSD.
+		10. Fixed the backup failure issue with retry attempt when server connection failed.
+		11. Added support for Gentoo platform.

 	======================================================================================